 Hello ISAR Members,

 Welcome to the ISAR research activities website page!
-This is where we can share our research, learn from each other, and find people to collaborate with on research projects.
+This is where we can share our research and learn from each other about research, and find people to collaborate with on research projects.

 Every time we interpret an astrology chart we are doing research because we are seeing if our astrological ideas and theories work with this new chart that we are looking at.

 Although all of us are engaged in a kind of research every time we analyze an astrology chart, make a forecast, or compare charts, etc., conducting more formal kinds of research has become a controversial topic over the past few decades.
 Some astrologers feel that the very strict rules and requirements for scientific research are too limiting and restrictive for the language of astrology.
 However, many of us are also becoming increasingly aware that there are many research designs, and very restrictive quantitative research designs are not our only option.
 We can select the research design that is most appropriate for our interest and questions from among many different research designs that are available.

 We are in an Information Age where we can investigate and explore ideas in ways that were never possible before.
 The Information Age in which we live provides us opportunities to embark on a journey of discovery.
 With the diverse talents of the ISAR members and the many other resources for astrological research, we can work together to bring astrology fully into the Information Age.